 For more detailed instructions on how to create a petunia flower box, you might want to read this article by Home Guides.
 Alternatively, watch the video below to find out more about growing petunias.

 Few things are more delicious than a perfectly ripe strawberry – but did you know you can grow these sweet berries from your window ledge?
-If you plant strawberries this spring it may be several months before the berries themselves appear, but the white flowers with bright yellow centres will still make your window box look lovely – and remind you of the sweet treats that are soon to come.
+If you plant strawberries during spring, it may be several months before the berries themselves appear, but the white flowers with bright yellow centres will still make your window box look lovely – and remind you of the sweet treats that are soon to come.

 To fruit, strawberries need a minimum of six hours of direct sunlight each day, so if your window box doesn’t get much sunlight, you might want to think about growing another plant instead.